mgtera200/Embedded-Linux-NTI/README.md

 ---

-# NTI Tasks Repository
+# NTI Embedded Linux Repository

-Welcome to the NTI Tasks Repository!
+Welcome to NTI Embedded Linux Repository!

 This repository serves as a comprehensive documentation of the tasks completed during my 4-month National Telecommunication Institute (NTI) program.
 Each task is meticulously documented, providing detailed insights into the main assignment requirements and my approach to solving them.